Seby Zavala Player Props: White Sox vs. Mets

-On Tuesday, Seby Zavala (.344 on-base percentage in past 10 games, 126 points above season-long percentage) and the Chicago White Sox play the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Seby Zavala (.222 slugging percentage in past 10 games, including no homers), battle starting pitcher Justin Verlander and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

+He had a hitless performance in his most recent game (0-for-4) against the Mets.

 Seby Zavala Game Info & Props vs. the Mets